Houston Spinal Cord Injury Attorneys

 The Possibility of Stem Cell Research

-Attorneys who represent paralysis victims are aware of experimental procedures and top tier care facilities that victims and families may not know about.
+Attorneys who represent people living with paralysis are aware of experimental procedures and top-tier care facilities that victims and families may not know about.
 They also act as advocates for victims, dismissing pressure from outside parties to choose less effective care options.
-A good attorney will deal with any legal or insurance related problems, allowing the victims and their families to focus on rehabilitation and recovery.
+A good attorney will deal with any legal or insurance-related problems, allowing the victims and their families to focus on rehabilitation and recovery.
 It is particularly important to consult an attorney as soon as possible after sustaining a spinal cord injury, as many of the medical decisions must be made within the first few hours following an accident.
-At Arnold & Itkin, our personal injury attorneys have won billions of dollars for personal injury victims, helping them receive the best available care to ensure optimal quality of life in the wake of a devastating injury.
+At Arnold & Itkin, our injury attorneys have won billions of dollars for personal injury victims, helping them receive the best available care to ensure optimal quality of life in the wake of a devastating injury.